 - Does the CVO provide me with a copy of the primary source verification?

 - Does the CVO provide automated primary source verification or are they performing the verifications manually?

 - Where verification cannot be automated, does the CVO provide an option for manual verification?

 - Does the CVO provide any sort of aggregate data reporting and analytics?

 - What other features or services does the CVO provide that complement the service?

 Primary source verifying healthcare licenses is an essential component of patient safety and one that healthcare organizations cannot avoid.
 Although regulation requires verifications to be performed at hire and at renewal, a best practice approach is to verify as often as possible so no important changes are missed.
 CVOs are organizations deemed suitable to provide primary source verification services to the healthcare industry, and they can save organizations time and resources by outsourcing and automating this function.

 EverCheck, a leading provider of primary source verification automated services, partners with more than 300 hospitals and health systems across the country.

-If you’d like more information on how partnering with EverCheck can help you simplify primary source verification, download the white paper, EverCheck: Setting a Higher Standard for Verification.
+If you’d like more information on how partnering with EverCheck can help you simplify primary source verification, download a Comprehensive Overview of the EverCheck HR Solution.